 Keep scrolling to learn more about the buzz cut and see our top 5 celeb inspirations when it comes to this short style.

 The buzzcut is one of the easiest haircuts to deal with, and for those brave enough, it's even a fairly simple haircut to do at home.
 While the buzzcut works well for most, if you have a round face shape, you might want to pass on it.
 It conforms to the round shape of the head and the end result is too circular.

-A buzzcut can be almost any length between a close clipper shave to one inch off the head For buzzcuts, the hair is clippered all over the head—when properly done, there should be a bit of a taper on the sides and back.
+A buzzcut can be almost any length between a close clipper shave to one inch off the head For buzzcuts, the hair is clipped all over the head—when properly done, there should be a bit of a taper on the sides and back.
 Most people tend to lump all forms of short all-over clipper cuts into the category buzzcut, but there are some distinct differences between each type of haircut.

-One of my favorite haircuts, the crewcut (the ivy league's shorter cousin) is clipper cut short all over the head, with a distinct taper on the sides and back.
-On top, the crown is cut shorter than the bangs with a smooth transition from short to slightly longer between the two areas.
-This cut can be worn dry, as shown, or styled with a bit of gel or pomade so the front stands up a bit.
+One of my favorite haircuts, the crewcut (the ivy league's shorter cousin) is clipper-cut short all over the head, with a distinct taper on the sides and back.
+On top, the crown is cut shorter than the bangs, with a smooth transition from short to slightly longer between the two areas.
+This cut can be worn dry, as shown, or styled with a bit of gel or pomade so that the front stands up a bit.
 Because of the variance in lengths, this is not a haircut you should try at home.
 Maintain the style with a trip to the barber about once every two weeks.

 The brush cut (which resembles a rounded flattop) is essentially a crewcut with a slightly flat shape on top.
 For the brush cut, the hair is styled straight up on top so the hair resembles the bristles of a brush.
 This is a better buzzcut option for people with rounder faces, as the slightly square shape provides a balance against a round face.